prafra/jupyter-book-TAILOR-D3.2/_sources/T3.3/fairness.md

 ## In brief

+The term **fairness** is defined as the quality or state of being fair; or a lack of favoritism towards one side.
+The notions of fairness, and quantitative measures of them (fairness metrics), can be distinguished based on the focus on individuals, groups and sub-groups.

 ## More in Detail

 The term fairness is defined as the quality or state of being fair; or a